Deja Vu Parent Guide

 Graphic portrayals of victims being repeatedly shot at close range, doused with gasoline, burned and mutilated push the film’s violence levels.
 During a shoot out between police and a criminal, one man is crushed between two cars while another is drowned in a submerged vehicle.
 The script also contains some crude sexual discussion and infrequent profanities.

 Although the film’s tension mounts as the group of covert officers intervenes in events from the past, audiences will have to suspend all sense of reality in order to buy into the time warp theory.
 Meanwhile, scenes of Katrina’s aftermath and a disturbing (although fictitious) terrorist act may trigger more Deja Vu than some viewers are ready for.Starring Denzel Washington.
 Running time: 126 minutes.
 Theatrical release November 21, 2006.
 Updated May 4, 2009

-Deja Vu is rated PG-13 for intense sequences of violence and terror, disturbing images and some sensuality
+Why is Deja Vu rated PG-13?
+Deja Vu is rated PG-13 by the MPAA for intense sequences of violence and terror, disturbing images and some sensuality

 Deja Vu may feel like a rerun as rescue workers move in to recover bodies and debris from a terrorist act.
 However, the violence continues as a discontented outcast opens fire on police and innocent bystanders.
 Characters are disfigured, shot, burned, crushed, drowned and involved in serious automobile accidents.
 Dead bodies are shown piled along the wharf and a mutilated corpse is examined in a mortuary.
 Unbeknownst to her, a woman is being watched by government officials.
 She is shown wearing only underwear, and breast and buttock nudity is shown when she showers.
 The script contains profanities, an extreme expletive, smoking and references to drug use.